zarazaga/ImpatientGIS/CH1/Impatient_Ch1.md

 # ImpatientGIS

 ## Chapter 1
-# import point and polygon data into a Geospatial Data System
+# Import vector data into a Geospatial Data System, and tell a story.

-### 1.1 Quick dip into ArcGIS online
+## 1.1 Quick dip into ArcGIS online

 *example: Where were pirates based in the Caribbean, and how do those locations relate to wind patterns?*